-been applied in our work so far (John et al., 2009; John and Roland, 2010; Hackbusch et al., 2012).
+The main topic of the numerical studies will be the finite difference discretization for the left-hand side of (7).
+On the one hand, a popular low order method is used, which consists of the forward Euler discretization for the temporal derivative and the simple upwind discretization for the derivatives with respect to the external and internal coordinates.
+This first order approach has been applied in our work so far [17,19,11].
 For sufficiently small time steps, this method is monotone, i.e., the numerical solution does not possess spurious oscillations, like negative values for the PSD.
-A detailed description of this method can be found in John and Roland (2010).
-The second discretization studied in this report is a total variation diminishing (TVD) Runge-Kutta method for the temporal derivative in combination with an essentially non-oscillatory (ENO) scheme for the derivatives with respect to external and internal coordinates (Harten et al., 1987; Shu, 2009).
+A detailed description of this method can be found in [19].
+The second discretization studied in this report is a total variation diminishing (TVD) Runge-Kutta method for the temporal derivative in combination with an essentially non-oscillatory (ENO) scheme for the derivatives with respect to external and internal coordinates [12,28].
 This discretization is of third order.
 It is, as the name already suggests, only essentially monotone.
-Thus, small spurious oscillations might sometimes occur, as seen, e.g., in the numerical studies of John and Novo (2012).
+Thus, small spurious oscillations might sometimes occur, as seen, e.g., in the numerical studies of [18].
 In this paper, one can find a detailed description of this method.
-To the best of our knowledge, this method has not been used in the direct discretization of bi-variate population balance systems so far.
+To our best knowledge, this method has not been used in the direct discretization of bi-variate population balances systems so far.

-5. Numerical studies
+5 Numerical studies

 The numerical studies consider two numerical methods for simulating the population balance system from Section 3.
-These methods differ only in one component, namely the discretization of the left-hand side of the PSD Eq.
-(7), where a forward Euler scheme with an upwind finite difference discretization (FWE-UPW-FDM) and a TVD Runge-Kutta method combined with an ENO finite difference discretization (RK-ENO-FDM) are used.
+These methods differ only in one component, namely the discretization of the left-hand side of the PSD equation (7), where a forward Euler scheme with an upwind finite difference discretization (FWE-UPW-FDM) and a TVD Runge-Kutta method combined with an ENO finite difference discretization (RK-ENO-FDM) are used.
 The main focus is on the differences in accuracy of the computed results.
 In a first study, a flow field with inflow rate 30 ml/min will be considered.
 After having evaluated the results for this configuration in detail, results obtained for a configuration with inflow rate 90 ml/min will be discussed briefly.
 For simplicity of notation, the whole numerical methods for simulating the population balance system are abbreviated by FWE-UPW-FDM and RK-ENO-FDM, respectively.

-The flow domain is long compared with its thickness and there is a preferred direction of the flow, which enables the use of a priori adapted and an anisotropic grid of $132 \times 12 \times 12$ cells, see Hackbusch et al. (2012) for details.
+The flow domain is long compared with its thickness and there is a preferred direction of the flow, which enables the use of an a priori adapted and anisotropic grid of $132 \times 12 \times 12$ cells, see [11] for details.
 For the internal coordinates, a uniform mesh was used with 25 nodes with respect to the smaller length of the particles, \tilde{L}1 , and 81 nodes with respect to the larger length of the particles, \tilde{L}2 .
 The corresponding numbers of degrees of freedom for simulating the population balance system are given in Table 1.